UBC-CIC/Student-Connect-App/docs/DataAggregationArchitecture.md

 Here are the schema outlines for the different DynamoDB Tables.
 They are not final yet and can be modified as needed to simplify keys or remove information that is not necessary.
 All attribute names are in camelCase standard.
+NOTE: All datetimes mentioned in the items are in "America/Vancouver" timezone.
+This is on the assumption that the datetime mentioned in all the websites are "America/Vancouver" timezone unless explicitly stated otherwise.
+As such, if a datetime is mentioned as `2021-05-23 13:00:00`, the document parsers assume it as timezone and do not perform any extra conversion (aside from Time-To-Live calculations in Unix time)

 ### Events Schema
 <hr>